Introduction to SQL HAVING Clause

 We see that HAVING and WHERE clauses perform a very similar task to filter out the results.
 Then what was the need for the HAVING clause?
 Why couldn’t the WHERE clause be used with aggregate functions?

 To answer this, we would need to understand how the SQL engine treats the two clauses.
 The FROM clause in every SQL command tells the engine from where to read the rows.
 The data is stored on the disk and is fetched into the memory for processing.
 As the rows are read one by one from the disk to the memory, they are checked for the WHERE clause.
 The rows that fail the WHERE clause aren’t loaded into the memory.
-Thus, the WHERE clause is evaluated for each row as they are processed by the SQL engine.
+Thus, the WHERE clause is evaluated for each row as the SQL engine processes them.

 Now, if we were to put a WHERE clause with the aggregate function such as avg(), this would confuse the SQL engine on whether to include the row for calculating the average or not.
 Essentially, we would be commanding the engine to not read the row since it did not pass the avg() criteria in the WHERE clause.
 But hey, to determine whether it passed or failed the avg() calculation criteria, the row needs to be read into the memory.
 A state of deadlock.